 My scouting girl friends talked me into becoming an animator.
 I had been actively engaged with children during different games before and it was fun for me.
 Once my dad tried his hand at simple magic.
 He first showed me my first trick with a rope; he would wind the rope around his fingers very tightly and then the rope would slide down all his fingers with one snap.
 It got me intrigued.
 At the time, I didn’t even think about combining animation and illusionist acts.
 It was only a few years later that I decided to entertain children with my magical skills.

 You say you perform to children but you dazzle adult audiences with your magic too.
 What’s more fun to you?

 Children are very curious.
 They want to know how everything works.
 You have to be very careful not to give away anything to keep the secret.
-Adults are able to accept the fact that all that is illusion and not magic.
-So when I perform to them I try to wrap it all in an entertaining package to capture their attention.
+Adults are able to accept the fact that all that is an illusion and not magic.
+So when I perform them I try to wrap it all in an entertaining package to capture their attention.
 The secret is central to the illusionist’s craft.
 That’s the magic behind it.
 However, sometimes I do give my audiences a look behind the curtain.

 During a show?

 I do that chiefly for my friends.
 I usually teach them some simple tricks, just to give them a taste to take the bait.
-I’m happy if I can instill passion for stage magic in others.
+I’m happy if I can instill a passion for stage magic in others.
 I had cases where after I showed someone how to do a trick they started to dig into the subject and look for other magic tricks.